Quantifying the Bayesian Evidence for a Planet in Radial Velocity Data: Results

 In most cases, we do not know the true value of $\logZ$.
 Thus, it is difficult to quickly evaluate the accuracy of each estimate.
 For the 0-planet model ($\mathcal{M}_0$, 2 parameters), multiple teams performed brute force calculations via a very fine grid or large number of Monte Carlo samples to provide a comparison point.
 However, brute force was not practical for $\geq 1$-planet models (7+ parameters).
 Therefore, we focus our attention on $\logZ$ estimates relative to $\medianlogZ$ and $\DlogZ$, emphasizing that $\medianlogZ$ should not be regarded as the ``true'' \logZ.
 The dispersion in results across methods can be seen by comparing the color of pixels across rows in Figure \ref{fig:results-logZ}.
 All Bayesian methods provided very similar estimates for $\logZ$s for $\mathcal{M}_0$, with less than a factor of $\DlogZ \sim 0.5$ in variation or $\DZ \sim 3$.
 However, \DlogZ\, grows to $\sim 1$ for $\mathcal{M}_1$, $\sim 2-3$ for $\mathcal{M}_2$, and $>$3 for $\mathcal{M}_3$.

 We also observe differences among the classes of algorithms.
-Computationally cheap methods have the greatest variability and appear biased toward much larger $\logZ$s (relative to the median $\logZ$) than the results provided by the importance and nested samplers.
+Computationally cheap methods have the greatest variability and appear \REWRITE{to estimate systematically higher $\logZ$ values than the results provided by the importance and nested samplers}.
 In practice, this would imply that the computationally cheap methods are typically more confident in the evidence for additional planets.
 Overall, the importance samplers seem slightly biased to smaller $\logZ$ relative to the nested samplers which tend to report larger values of $\logZ$.
 In consideration of this, we reanalyzed the $\logZ$ results excluding the computationally cheap methods, recalculated the {\medianlogZ}s, and found that the patterns in $\logZ-\medianlogZ$ did not significantly change.

 Different teams could be computing the evidence for planets at different orbital periods, which may contribute to a substantial fraction of the dispersion seen here.
 However, we see similar dispersion when teams were instructed to use the narrow period prior.
 Interestingly, some methods seem to have greater dispersion for the narrow priors, denoted by the more saturated pixels in the left column of Figure \ref{fig:results-logZ}.
 We found that some teams renormalized their orbital period prior when they imposed this narrower range while others did not.
 We corrected for this as noted in the $\tt{\_renormalized.txt}$ files in the Evidence Challenge repository, but significant dispersion remained.
 In particular, Chib's approximation and the Laplace approximation for circular orbits calculate a $\widehat{\mathcal{Z}}$ for $\geq$1-planet models that can be over 5 orders of magnitude different than the other methods.